 Older people may be more susceptible to the possible side effects of antacids.
 Antacids that contain aluminum are more likely to cause constipation, and antacids that contain magnesium are more likely to cause diarrhea and dehydration.

 During visits to the doctor, older people should mention all OTC products they are taking, including vitamins Overview of Vitamins Vitamins are a vital part of a healthy diet.
 The recommended dietary allowance (RDA)—the amount most healthy people need each day to remain healthy—has been determined for most vitamins.
 A safe... read more , minerals Overview of Minerals Minerals are necessary for the normal functioning of the body’s cells.
-The body needs relatively large quantities of Calcium Chloride Magnesium Phosphate read more , and medicinal herbs Overview of Dietary Supplements Integrative medicine and health (IMH) and complementary and alternative medicine (CAM) include healing approaches and therapies that historically have not been included in conventional, mainstream... read more .
+The body needs relatively large quantities of Calcium Chloride Magnesium Phosphate read more , and medicinal herbs Overview of Dietary Supplements Dietary supplements are used by about 75% of Americans.
+They are the most common therapies included among integrative medicine and health (IMH) and complementary and alternative medicine (CAM)... read more .
 This information helps the doctor evaluate the entire drug regimen and determine whether or not an OTC drug may be responsible for certain symptoms.

 Drugs can move from a pregnant woman to her fetus (primarily through the placenta—see Drug Delivery During Pregnancy Drug Use During Pregnancy More than 50% of pregnant women take prescription or nonprescription (over-the-counter) drugs or use social drugs (such as tobacco and alcohol) or illicit drugs at some time during pregnancy... read more ), and drugs can be transmitted through breast milk to the baby.
 Some such drugs can affect or harm the fetus or baby, so pregnant women and breastfeeding women should consult their doctor or pharmacist before taking any over-the-counter (OTC) drug or medicinal herb.
 OTC drug labels should be checked because they contain warnings against use during pregnancy and breastfeeding, if applicable.